 But when right and wrong are being discussed, all the topics of equity are collected.
-These are divided in $\varepsilon$ two-fold manner, as to whether they are such by nature or owing to institutions.
+These are divided in a two-fold manner, as to whether they are such by nature or owing to institutions.
 Nature has two parts to perform, to defend itself, and to indicate right.
-But the agreements which establish equity are of a threefold character: one part is that which rests on laws; one depends on convenience; the third again, equity itself is said to be of a threefold nature: one division of it having reference to the gods above; another, to the shades below; a third, to mankind.
+But the agreements which establish equity are of a threefold character: one part is that which rests on laws; one depends on convenience; the third is founded on and established by antiquity of custom.
+And again, equity itself is said to be of a threefold nature: one division of it having reference to the gods above; another, to the shades below; a third, to mankind.
 The first is called piety; the second, sanctity; the third, justice or equity.